ciaranodonnell/ciaranodonnell.github.io/_posts/2020-10-11-intro-to-event-sourcing.markdown

 Event Sourcing is a pattern for make the actual source of truth in your system be a sequence of update commands.
 The current state of the system is determined by processing the events.
 You may store that result, but only as a cached value, not as the source of truth.

-Both these patterns are useful but they do solve different challenges.
+Both these patterns are useful, but they do solve different challenges.
 CQRS is much more common and doesn't need Event Sourcing.
 Event Sourcing does normally involve CQRS too.